citysourced/javascript-sdk/README.md

 # javascript-sdk
-The official javascript SDK for the CitySourced Platform.
-Create robust web applications that integrate directly with CitySourced customers and data.
+The official javascript SDK for the OneView Platform.
+Create robust web applications that integrate directly with OneView customers and data.